jimjonesbr/rdf_fdw/README.md

 In a nutshell, the `rdf_fdw` extension attempts to translate SQL into SPARQL queries.
 However, due to fundamental differences between the two languages, this is not always straightforward.
 As a rule of thumb, it is often best to keep SQL queries involving foreign tables as simple as possible.
 The `rdf_fdw` supports pushdown of most [SPARQL 1.1 built-in functions](https://www.w3.org/TR/sparql11-query/#funcs) and several PostgreSQL instructions, such as `LIMIT` and `IN`/`NOT IN`.

+> [!NOTE]
+> Aggregate pushdown is not currently supported.
+While aggregate functions (such as `sparql.sum`, `sparql.avg`, `sparql.min`, `sparql.max`, `sparql.group_concat`, `sparql.sample`, etc.) are implemented and usable in SQL queries, they are always evaluated locally by PostgreSQL.
+The SPARQL endpoint does not perform aggregation for these queries!
+If you need remote aggregation, you must embed the aggregate in the foreign table's SPARQL option or run the query directly against the endpoint.

 ### [LIMIT](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#limit)

 `LIMIT` clauses are pushed down only if the SQL query does not contain aggregates and when all conditions in the `WHERE` clause can be translated to SPARQL.